Hat Trick of mascots for Women's EURO 2022 in England: Kai, Ashley and Robyn

 A Hat Trick team of UEFA Women's EURO 2022 mascots has been unveiled, and they will star in the virtual world ahead of the finals in England.

 Kai, Robyn and Ashley will greet fans in England from 6 to 31 July.
-And before that they appear as interactive characters in The Road to UEFA Women's EURO game on hit children's gaming platform Roblox and star in a skills challenge and edu-tainment series on YouTube alongside Europe's top players, which will also be distributed via the UEFA Football in Schools programme.Buy Women's EURO tickets
+Before that, they appear as interactive characters in The Road to UEFA Women's EURO game on hit children's gaming platform Roblox, plus star in a skills challenge and edu-tainment series on YouTube alongside Europe's top players, which will be distributed via the UEFA Football in Schools programme.Buy Women's EURO tickets

 Together, the three mascots are known as Hat Trick.
 Each has a distinct personality – and squad number.
 Kai (No4) boasts intelligence, captain Ashley (No7) has strength and Robyn (No10) is blessed with skill.
 In the YouTube series they will appear alongside 12 of European football's biggest names including current UEFA Women's Player of the Year Alexia Putellas (Barcelona and Spain), UEFA Women's EURO 2017 winner Vivianne Miedema (Arsenal and Netherlands) and another much-decorated home star Lucy Bronze (Manchester City and England).